Codex Falkensteinensis: Historical and legal significance

 The Codex Falkensteinensis, written in medieval Latin, lists possessions and estates of the Counts of Falkenstein, covering a large area between the Bavarian Mangfall valley, today's South Tyrol and Lower Austria, in addition to the dynasty's core countries in the Inn and Vils valleys.
 Intending to take part in Friedrich Barbarossa's fourth Italian expedition, Siboto IV ordered to draft the manuscript, with the aim to secure the property situation for his under-age children, should he perish during the campaign.

 Originally, a second edition was written in German, in addition to the Latin version.
-It was cited by several historic authors, but got lost in the final 17th century.
+It was cited by several historic authors, but was lost towards the end of the 17th century.

 The oldest part of the Codex Falkensteinensis includes provisions for the guardianship of the count's children and a directory of fiefs and allodial property of the Falkenstein lineage.
 Later additions that were added until about 1193 contain legal and historical notes and lists of revenue and harvest.

 Notably, the codex also includes recordings of an ecclesial penance, a medieval medicinal formula and a hint to a solar eclipse in 1133.

-A unique peculiarity of the manuscript is that it contained the copy of a clandestine letter of Siboto IV to his lower-Austrian vassal Ortwin von Merkenstein, in which he ordered to eliminate his enemy Rudolf von Piesting.
+A unique feature of the manuscript is that it contained the copy of a clandestine letter of Siboto IV to his lower-Austrian vassal Ortwin von Merkenstein, in which he ordered to eliminate his enemy Rudolf von Piesting.
 It remains unclear if Siboto ordered a murder or blinding, or if the letter is forgery in order to disparage Siboto.
 An additional option is that the letter was written but kept by Siboto in order to use it as leverage towards his lower-Austrian relatives.